 By default, Unity enables Auto connect in the Terrain Settings of a Terrain tile.
 When Auto connect is enabled, the Terrain system automatically manages the connections between neighboring Terrain tiles, and a tile automatically connects to any neighbors with the same Grouping ID.

-You might lose connections between tiles if you change the Grouping ID, or disable Auto connect for one or more tiles.
-To automatically re-create connections between Terrain tiles, click the Reconnect button.
-Reconnect only connects two adjacent tiles if they have the same Grouping ID, and both tiles have Auto connect enabled.
+On rare occasions, you might lose connections between tiles if you change the Grouping ID, or disable Auto connect for one or more tiles.
+To recreate connections between Terrain tiles, click the Reconnect button.
+Reconnect only connects two adjacent tiles if they have the same Grouping ID and if both tiles have Auto Connect enabled.